SumSet-Tech/Docs/privacy-policy.md

 ### Information We Collect

 We only collect the email address and encrypted password you provide when you create an account for logging in purposes.
 We do not collect or store any credit card information.
-We do not track clicks you make on our website.

 ### How We Use Your Information